1fish2/BBQTimer/README.md

       widgets.
 * When you wake the Android screen, it shows the main (rightmost) lock screen widget.
   To access your other lock screen widgets, swipe rightwards.
 * To rearrange your lock screen widgets, long-press one and drag it left or right.
-* You can rearrange lock screen widgets when you cook (move BBQ Timer to the rightmost position) and afterwards, move the Digital Clock there.
+E.g. when you cook, move BBQ Timer to the rightmost position.
+Afterwards, move the Digital Clock there.

 ## Known Issues
 * Due to [Android OS bug 2880](https://code.google.com/p/android/issues/detail?id=2880), if the clock gets set backwards, the widget’s date display might not update until the clock catches up to what was going to be the next day.
 * Not yet tested on Android API level 13 (HONEYCOMB_MR2) or level 14 (ICE_CREAM_SANDWICH) where the
   emulator takes most of an hour to launch, then croaks.
-If you have those versions of Android, let me know how it goes.
 * There’s a fraction of a second clock skew between the stopwatch time displayed in widgets vs. the notification area.
 To see precise times, open the application’s main screen.
 * Android emulator bugs: The app’s timer display sometimes stops changing.
 In emulator API level 12, the notification area shows black text on a black background.

 ## TODO
+* Display something in the activity when the alarm rings.
+Flash a background color or image?
+Show a notification despite being in the Activity?
+* Add a voice action to start a timer.
 * Add a menu of recipes to set the reminder alarm time and suggest the cooking temp.
-* Add a Setting to pick {sound, vibrate, both, disable} for reminders.
-* Add a Setting to pick the reminder alarm sound.
 * Localize into several languages.
 * Accessibility.
 * Use a font-resizing text view fit long durations in the Activity.
 See